Home Turntables Best Record Player With Speakers

 The H009 includes a built-in phono preamp that allows you to connect it straight through to an audio device or amplifier without purchasing any extra equipment or making costly modifications.

-All in all, the system has everything you need in one package!
+But in general, the system has everything you need in one package!
 Just plug it in, select the desired speed manually via the easy-to-use power button, or let it do all the work by selecting an auto mode for optimum performance without breaking a sweat.

-1byone H009 is an excellent yet affordable record player with built-in speakers.
+1byone H009 is a decent, affordable record player with built-in speakers.
 You can hardly find such top-class components in other turntables in a similar price range!
-More than that, the setup is straightforward to use, making it a perfect choice for newbies.
+The only reason why I put this player after Electrohome Kingston 7-in-1 is because it’s not that feature-rich.
+So, if you need a basic, inexpensive, yet good turntable, the H009 will be the right choice for you.

 Key specs